 - Once the migration is complete, you can update the company name in Web Application Security to reflect the migration or you can inform the SOC team that the migration is complete.
 To update the company name, append the following text to the name: (Company Migrated to OCI).
 For example, Company A (Company Migrated to OCI).

 After performing the migration, you must use Oracle Cloud Infrastructure to manage your WAF, as access to Web Application Security will no longer exist.
 See Managing WAF Policies for more information.

 Contact Oracle Support with Questions

 For any questions regarding steps for migration, please go to My Oracle Support and create a service request.
 Include the following information in the service request:

 - Web Application Security web apps to be migrated.

 - The OCID for your Oracle Cloud Infrastructure tenancy.
 See Where to Find Your Tenancy's OCID.

-- Any other pertinent information or questions.
+- Any other pertinent information.